adamjmurray/ableton-midi-sculptor/README.md

 * The UI is **zoomable** for high resolution monitors.
 * Sculpting operations apply to the **selected notes** of the clip, so you can control what's affected.
   * _Note: If nothing is happening, it's probably because you only have one note selected._
-* Hovering over any part of the UI shows **documentation** in Live's Info View
+* Hovering over any part of the UI shows **documentation** in Live's Info View.

 #### New in version 1.1

 The button to open the Sculpting Tools can now be mapped to MIDI or the computer keyboard.
-So you can bind this button to a letter on your keyboard and press that key to toggle the window open and closed.
+You can bind this button to a letter on your keyboard and press that key to toggle the window open and closed.

 ### There are **3 sculpting tools**.